mauricelanghinrichs/ABCdeZ.jl/docs/src/index.md

     (`dist!(θ, ve) = abs(model(θ)-data), nothing`)
-    `ve` are "external variables" (`varexternal` in `abcdesmc!`) that can be used in the distance computation and mutated in-place, even in the parallel mode (each thread base will obtain its own copy for thread-safe parallel ABC runs).
+    `ve` are "external variables" (`varexternal` in `abcdesmc!`) that can be used in the distance computation and mutated in-place, even in the parallel mode (each thread will obtain its own copy for thread-safe parallel ABC runs).
     `ve` is passed as 4th positional argument to `abcdesmc!` (`nothing` in the minimal example).